atl97853/odin-recipes/README.md

 # odin-recipes
-The Odin Project - Foundations Course\n
+The Odin Project - Foundations Course

 Project: Recipes

 This project is about to build a basic recipe website.